fsharp/fslang-design/RFCs/FS-1090-Generic-struct-type-whose-fields-are-all-unmanaged-types-is-unmanaged.md

 ## Examples

-The following examples are not possible now and will be once feature is implemented.
+The following examples are now possible with this feature:

 Basic examples: